munin-monitoring/munin/doc/plugin/env.rst

 Config related
 ==============

-Here is a list of other environnement vars, that are derived from the ``Munin::Common::Defaults`` package.
+Here is a list of other environment vars, that are derived from the ``Munin::Common::Defaults`` package.

 ::